 (3) Total returns shown are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any, and exclude the effect of applicable sales loads/redemption fees.
-Had the Adviser not waived their fees and/or reimbursed expenses for the years ended 2019 and 2020, total returns would have been lower.
+Had the Adviser not waived their fees and/or reimbursed expenses for the year ended 2020, total returns would have been lower.